-The customer must cease using the SSV upon the appearance of an anomaly.
-The customer must notify a servicing BRP dealer within three (3) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
-The customer must also present to the authorized BRP dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+The customer must cease using the Product upon the appearance of an anomaly, notify a servicing BRP dealer within three (3) days of the appearance of the anomaly and provide the Dealer with reasonable access to the Product and reasonable opportunity to repair it.

+The customer must also present to the Dealer, proof of purchase of the Product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.

 All parts replaced under this limited warranty become the property of BRP.

-7) WHAT BRP WILL DO
+7) What BRP Will Do

-BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Can-Am SSV parts without charge for parts and labor, at any authorized BRP dealer during the warranty coverage period under the conditions described herein.
-BRP's responsibility is limited to making the required repairs or replacements of parts.
-No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the SSV to the owner.
+BRP's obligations under this warranty are limited to, at its sole discretion, repairing or replacing parts found defective under normal use, maintenance and service without charge for parts and labor, at any authorized BRP dealer during the warranty coverage period under the conditions described herein.
+No claim of breach of warranty shall be cause for cancellation or rescission of the sale of the Product to the owner.